kentslaney/login/README.md

     "google|facebook|github": {"id": "username", "secret": "API key"}, }
 ```
-If you don't have OAuth credentials or a public facing URL yet, starting the
+In case the project doesn't have OAuth credentials or a public facing URL yet,
-server in debug mode will add a "test" login option.
+starting the server in debug mode will add a "test" login option.

 Next, start the caching service and server via
 ```bash